Childbirth Instructions for Women

 A mother was not required to travel to a place of worship to make an offering until the end of her purification period.
 Because traveling was difficult, this gave her some time to set a feeding regime for the baby, which is essential for the newborn in order to have enough antibodies to fight disease.

 It should be added that God’s instruction that female infants should receive a longer period of attention by the mother is made because females infants often had lower birth weights and higher mortality rates.
 This longer period at home with the mother ensured their safety.
-The rules of childbirth in Leviticus show God’s tender care for the mother’s and infant’s needs.
+The rules of childbirth in Leviticus show God’s tender care for the mother’s and female infant’s needs.

 Check out our Bible Answers page for more information on a variety of topics.